ember-learn/ember-blog/source/2019-05-18-the-ember-times-issue-99.md

 The results?
 About **70% faster first build time** and **785% faster rebuild time**! 🙌

-Please check out [Dustin's blog post](https://dev.to/dustinsoftware/build-hacks-faster-ember-builds-with-docker-on-windows-7e1) and [GitHub repo](https://github.com/dustinsoftware/ember-docker-starter) to learn how you can set up Docker (with CI) for your app!
+Please check out [Dustin's blog post](https://dev.to/dustinsoftware/build-hacks-faster-ember-builds-with-docker-on-windows-7e1) and [GitHub repo](https://github.com/dustinsoftware/ember-docker-starter) to learn how you can set up Docker (with CI) for your Ember app!

 ---